-Changing the Reward Structure at Institutions - CU JLTURE 1.
+Changing the Reward Structure at Institutions - CU LTURE 1.
 Academic institutions to change their reward structure and include data sharing as part of the promotion and tenure criteria.
 This way researchers who share data get the credit and recognition for sharing as part of their academic career evaluation Academic institutions 2.
 Integrate use of a new metric for data sharing, the S-Index, in the evaluation of investigators careers, analogous to the H-index for publications Academic institutions and NIH 3.
 NIH to reward investigators who have a track record for sharing NIH 4.
 NIH to set aside a percentage of funding in grant awards specifically for data sharing NIH 5.
-NIH and academic institutions to consider collaborations as part of "broad" data sharing for large collaborative or consortia research studies, and recognize middle authorship from collaborative studies as equally important in the evaluation of academic research careers and funding opportunities Academic institutions and NIH Improving the Clarity of Existing Data Sharing Policies S - POLIC I 6.
-NIH to clarify in the policy the definition of data sharing so there's a shared understanding of what it means NIH NIH to clarify in the policy the definition of data sharing so there's a shared understanding of what it means • Requires engagement with NIH and non-NIH leaders NIH to reassess the policy timeline and expectations based on study an data types, with the understanding that there is not a 6.
-7. 8.
-NIH to clarify in the policy the definition of data sharing so there's a shared understanding of what it means NIH 7.
-NIH to clarify in the policy the definition of data sharing so there's a shared understanding of what it means Requires engagement with NIH and non-NIH leaders NIH to reassess the policy timeline and expectations based on study an data types, with the understanding that there is not a one-size fits all approach to data sharing in scientific research NIH to identify more effective strategies beyond the RFI mechanism for soliciting feedback from the community on the development of policy.
-Considerations: increased early and frequent engagement and communication with targeted key stakeholders for clearer policies and processes, and training conduct focus groups with targeted stakeholders to NIH NIH NIH
+NIH and academic institutions to consider collaborations as part of "broad" data sharing for large collaborative or consortia research studies, and recognize middle authorship from collaborative studies as equally important in the evaluation of academic research careers and funding opportunities Academic institutions and NIH Improving the Clarity of Existing Data Sharing Policies s - POLICY 6.
+NIH to clarify in the policy the definition of data sharing so there's a shared understanding of what it means O Requires engagement with NIH and non-NIH leaders NIH 7.
+NIH to reassess the policy timeline and expectations based on study an data types, with the understanding that there is not a one-size fits all approach to data sharing in scientific research NIH 8.
+NIH to identify more effective strategies beyond the RFI mechanism for soliciting feedback from the community on the development of policy.
+Considerations: o increased early and frequent engagement and communication with targeted key stakeholders for clearer policies and processes, and training o conduct focus groups with targeted stakeholders to explore areas to improve clarity in policy Improving Strategies and Clarity in Enforcement of Data Sharing NIH ng Policies - POLICY 9.
+Academic institutions to act as enforcers of policy, alongside NIH staff Academic institutions and NIH